-The Conference Hosts and Conference Managers have arranged for photography onsite throughout the event.
-The images may be used for post-Conference reports, case studies, marketing collateral and supplied to industry media if requested.
+The Congress Hosts and Congress Managers have arranged for photography onsite throughout the event.
+The images may be used for post-Congress reports, case studies, marketing collateral and supplied to industry media if requested.
 If you do not wish for your photo to be taken, please inform the photographer and move out of camera range.

 Planning your Travel

-Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Conference.
-This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Conference.
+Because of time changes and jet lag, we suggest you arrive in Australia a few days prior to the commencement of the Congress.
+This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Congress.

 Brisbane shops are typically open from 9000 to 1700 hours during the week with late night shopping in the CBD until 2100 hours on Friday nights.
 On Saturday, most shops open from 0900 to 1600 hours.
 Weekend trading hours are usually from 0900 to 1700 hours on Saturdays and 1000 to 1700 hours on Sundays.

 Brisbane is 10 hours ahead of Greenwich Mean Time and does not operate Daylight Savings Time.